martin26/Diablo-II--Vanilla-Frosting/README.txt

     Multi Player due to Multi Player monsters having double the HP of their Single Player counterparts, and having monsters experience capped to 200 exp per player level.

-- General monster immunity and resistances have been removed throughout the whole game.
-  You'll still see some super uniques spawn with immunity though.
+- The Countess now drops up to Sol in Normal, Ist in Nightmare, and Zod in Hell
+    Before: Runes 4 [Ral], Runes 8 [Io], Runes 12 [Ist] After : Runes 6 [Sol], Runes 12 [Ist], Runes 17 [Zod]

+- [Rune Recipe] Upgrade a rune by placing: 2x Rune -> Next Rune (up to Zod)
+- [Rune Recipe] Downgrade a rune by placing: Rune + Antidote -> Previous Rune.
 - You can now open the Cow Level with just a town portal book.
 - You can now open the Cow Level even if you kill the King.
-- You can now run multiple instances of Diablo II.
+- The size of the stash, cube, and inventory have been increased.
 - All new characters start out with the Horadric Cube.
-- The size of the stash, cube, and inventory have been increased.
 - Ladder Runewords are now enabled on Single Player.

-- The speed for creating and joining TCP/IP games has been massively increased.
-- Launch cinematics are now automatically skipped.
-- Your shield block is no longer reduced while running.
-- Shield blocking is now the same as classic (Equal to your shield's block).
-No longer depends on Dexterity.
-- The Barbarian's Whirlwind now behaves the same as in Classic (No longer depends on IAS).
-- Diablo II will now use less CPU power in Single Player and TCP/IP games.
+**** Gameplay and Mechanic Changes ****
+- General monster immunity and resistances have been removed throughout the whole game.
+    You'll still see some super uniques spawn with immunity though.
 - Rune drop rates have been improved.
 - Essences and keys no longer drop.
 You are limited to three respecs.
 Use them wisely.

-- The Countess now drops up to Sol in Normal, Ist in Nightmare, and Zod in Hell
-    Before: Runes 4 [Ral], Runes 8 [Io], Runes 12 [Ist] After : Runes 6 [Sol], Runes 12 [Ist], Runes 17 [Zod]

-New Cube Recipes:
-- Upgrade a rune by placing: 2x Rune -> Next Rune (up to Zod)
-- Downgrade a rune by placing: Rune + Antidote -> Previous Rune.

-**** Back from 1.09 ****
+- Lysander now sells TP/ID Books & Scrolls.
+- Blocking is no longer reduced while running.
+- [From Classic] Shield blocking is now the same as your shield's block chance.
+No longer depends on Dexterity.
+- [From Classic] The Barbarian's Whirlwind no longer depends on Increase Attack Speed.
-- Ancients quest reward experience rolls over.
+- [From 1.09] Ancients quest reward experience rolls over.
 (Gives you as many levels as it can)
-- The experience penalty after level 70 has been removed.
+- [From 1.09] The experience penalty after level 70 has been removed.
-- You will now once again receive experience beyond 2 screens.
+- [From 1.09] You will now once again receive experience beyond 2 screens.
-- Maps have the same size on all difficulties.
+- [From 1.09] Maps have the same size on all difficulties.
-- You are no longer taxed gold when you die on Nightmare and Hell difficulties.
+- [From 1.09] You are no longer taxed gold when you die on Nightmare and Hell difficulties.

-**** Minor Changes ****
+**** Optimizations ****

-- Lysander now sells TP/ID Books & Scrolls.
+- You can now run multiple instances of Diablo II.
+- The speed for creating and joining TCP/IP games has been massively increased.
+- Launch cinematics are now automatically skipped.
+- Diablo II will now use less CPU power in Single Player and TCP/IP games.

 **** Bug Fixes ****
 - Smith and Griswold now have proper nightmare loot table.